 Echeveria Succulent Identification Cards and Care Guides

 Discover the beauty and simplicity of Echeveria!
-Whether you are a seasoned plant enthusiast or just starting to develop a green thumb, this guide will take you on a journey through the fascinating world of echeveria.
-With their gorgeous rosette formations and stunning hues, echeverias are the epitome of low-maintenance beauty.
-From the basics of care to the many different types of echeveria available, this guide will provide you with everything you need to know to cultivate a thriving echeveria collection.
+Whether you are a seasoned plant enthusiast or just starting to develop a green thumb, this guide will take you on a journey through the fascinating world of Echeveria.
+With their gorgeous rosette formations and stunning hues, they are the epitome of low-maintenance beauty.
+From the basics of care to the many different types available, this guide will provide you with everything you need to know to cultivate a thriving collection.
 So sit back, relax, and let’s embark on a journey through the world of echeveria!

 Caring for Your Echeveria

 These beauties are one of the most popular succulents for beginners and experienced gardeners alike.
 There are hundreds of echeveria species, hybrids and cultivars which makes them a fun succulent to collect.
 Their origin is mostly from Mexico and the rest from Central America, South America and the United States.

 Indoor Echeveria kept as houseplants generally won’t need watering as frequently as the ones kept outdoors.
 Water them once the soil dries out AND they show signs of thirst.
 In the winter, they can go longer in between waterings when they are dormant.